 Try this B2B sales technique: Use emojis in the follow-up email.
 It’s a surefire way to show that the email’s not written by your corporate marketing team.

 Sometimes it’s wise to make a discount offer on the condition that the client makes their decision in a certain period of time.
 For example, you could offer a 20% discount for 6 months if the counterpart buys or orders the product within a week.
 Special proposals create the fear of missing out and help to speed up the decision-making process.

-In some cases, you have to be careful with offering discount.
-While it’s a great way to make the prospect decide faster, it might work counterproductively if you seem too desperate to sell the product, and could actually devalue the brand by giving the product away for less than the asking price.
+In some cases, you have to be careful about offering a discount.
+While it’s a great way to make the prospect decide faster, it might work counterproductively if you seem too desperate to sell the product and could actually devalue the brand by giving the product away for less than the asking price.
 Maybe the product is not that good in the first place?

 Make your offer sound like a favour to the customer, something you’re not proposing to everyone but only your selected partners.

 After every sales meeting, successful or not, you’ll have invaluable data that needs to be stored systematically.
 You might think that you can remember every detail about your previous meetings and prospects but in reality, you’re likely to forget important details in a few weeks.

 To learn from your mistakes and successfully target the next prospects, collect and enter your meeting data in a special sales dashboard.
 For example, Scoro enables you to build a comprehensive customer profile and insert new comments and remarks after each meeting.
 Next time when meeting the prospect, you’ll have all the contact information, special requests and their requirements accessible in a few clicks.